LMOS-IO/LMOS-docs/docs/index.md

 # LMOS

 LMOS is a Language Model Orchestration tool.

-It is designed as a scalable system to deploy large language models and other ML systems.
-Some core components include:
+It is designed as a scalable system to deploy large language models and other ML systems on both homelab and enterprise scales.

-## ALMoAPI

-ALMoAPI is a language model runtime forked from tabbyAPI, but with some extra enhancements to support mode advanced tool calling and to better integrate with the LMOS ecosystem.
-This is one of the few parts licensed under AGPL.

-## InferRoute

-InferRoute is a reverse proxy designed from the ground up with support for the LMOS system.
-The closest alternatives are liteLLM and routeLLM (which bundles liteLLM).
-This component ties the multiple backends together into one cohesive endpoint.

 ## Why LMOS